xxsl/HiddenWall/README.md

 First step, understand before run
 --

-Verify if the kernel is 3.x or 4.x
+Verify if the kernel version is 3.x, 4.x or 5.x:
 ```
 uname -r
 ```